 And just like that, I had a naked toddler pretending to be a chick!

-We did the activity absolutely brilliantly, but then the seal was well and truly broken and the activity was done again, and again, and again.
+We did the activity absolutely brilliantly, but then the seal was well and truly broken.
+The activity was done again, and again, and again.
 However, we took it on a step…

 …the chick started to fly, and needed to be fed worms, and a nest building…however, the feathers didn’t seem to be growing too quickly!!
 Thank goodness we are well past the toilet training phase!

 All in all, it lasted a couple of hours, and was certainly entertaining for all concerned.
-The activities are suited to be played anywhere, but if your child has hidden exhibitionist tendencies, it might be wise to play somewhere a bit private!
-It was definitely an activity that stimulated Heidi’s mind and creativity, and I am sure more normal children would have outcomes that you could video and take pictures of – clearly I wasn’t able to do that!!
+The activities are suited to be played anywhere.
+However, if your child has hidden exhibitionist tendencies, it might be wise to play somewhere a bit private!
+It was definitely an activity that stimulated Heidi’s mind and creativity.
+I am sure more normal children would have outcomes that you could video and take pictures of – clearly I wasn’t able to do that!!